LavinaU/Operating-Ststems-Project-2/DevLog.md

 - add bank opening condition & limit customer emtry to 2 at a time
 - teller interaction functionality final
 - make sure print statements are in the proper format

+## 2025-11-17 11:43
+### Thoughts
+Just in the nick of time, everything works!!!
+Tested throughly.
+Now I have the final version of BankSimulation.java with all teller/customer threads handled and semaphores working correctly!